nozzlegear/ShopifySharp/readme.md

 var service = new ShopifyProductService(myShopifyUrl, privateAppPassword)
 ```

 If you just need an access token for a private Shopify app, or for running the tests in this library, refer
 to the **Tests** section below.

 ## Authorization and authentication

 ### Ensure a given URL is a valid *myshopify.com URL

 This is a convenience method that validates whether a given URL is a valid Shopify shop.
 It's great for ensuring
 you don't redirect a user to an incorrect URL when you need them to authorize your app installation, and is
 ideally used in conjuction with `ShopifyAuthorizationService.BuildAuthorizationUrl`.

+ShopifySharp will call the given URL and check for an `X-ShopId` header in the response.
+That header is present on all Shopify shops and its existence signals that the URL is indeed a Shopify URL.

+**Note**, however, that this feature is undocumented by Shopify and may break at any time.
+Use at your own discretion.

 ```c#
 string urlFromUser = "https://example.myshopify.com";